SurajB-2601/GitHubExplorer/README.md

 # GitHubExplorer
-Explore Github users and Repos
+Explore Github users and Repos.
-Search any Github user by username
+Search any Github user by username.
-Explore repositories of the user
+Explore repositories of the user.

 # Implementation details
 1. Two page app.